Life Insurance - Human Resources at Ohio State

 Age Reduction Formula

-If you wish to avoid this additional taxable income, you may waive all life insurance above $50,000 by completing a Group Term Life Insurance Waiver of Entitlement form.
-To increase your coverage at a later date, medical Evidence of Insurability (EOI) approval by Minnesota Life will be required.
+If you wish to avoid this additional taxable income, you may waive GTLI by completing a Group Term Life Insurance Waiver form.
+To enroll in GTLI at a later date, medical Evidence of Insurability (EOI) approval by Minnesota Life will be required.
 Consult your tax advisor or the IRS for additional information about the taxability of life insurance benefits.

-You may purchase Voluntary Group Term Life Insurance (VGTLI) coverage for yourself, your eligible spouse or same-sex domestic partner (SSDP) and/or dependent children up to age 26.
-This coverage is in addition to the amount provided to you by the university under Group Term Life Insurance and to what is available for you to purchase under Dependent Group Term Life Insurance.
+You may purchase Voluntary Group Term Life Insurance (VGTLI) coverage for yourself, your eligible spouse and/or dependent children up to age 26.
+This coverage is in addition to the amount provided to you by the university under Group Term Life Insurance.
+You must be enrolled in GTLI to be eligible to enroll in VGTLI coverage.
 You pay the full cost of VGTLI coverage.
-This benefit is administered by Minnesota Life.
+This benefit is administered by Minnesota Life, an affiliate of Securian Financial.

 You may request coverage up to the maximum amount.
 The amount over the guaranteed issue amount is subject to evidence of insurability (EOI) and is effective upon approval by Minnesota Life.
 You may apply for the coverage in the following amounts:

 You may enroll for a certain amount of insurance without EOI.
-Guaranteed issue amounts are as follows for coverage applied for within the 31 days of the initial eligibility period or qualifying status change:
+Guaranteed issue amounts are as follows for coverage applied for within the 30 days of the initial eligibility period.
+Refer to the Plan Document for Guaranteed Information specific to a qualifying status change.

 - Employee: 3 times base salary, not to exceed $500,000 if under age 65